ACharbonneau/usecases/.github/pull_request_template.md

-Please enter a short but specific title for the pull request.
+---
+layout: default
+name: NewUseCasePR
+about: Submitting new use case PR
+title: [New use case] Add use case idea title
+labels:
+assignees:
+---

-Please provide a short description of the changes you're requesting.
+- [ ] Please provide a short description of the changes you're requesting.

+- [ ] (**TO DO** placeholder for previewing instructions)

-Request review from @ACharbonneau and @marisalim
+- [ ] Request review from @ACharbonneau and @marisalim